svenstaro/miniserve/README.md

             --random-route
                 Generate a random 6-hexdigit route

+            --route-prefix <ROUTE_PREFIX>
+                Use a specific route prefix

             --spa
                 Activate SPA (Single Page Application) mode

                 This will cause the file given by --index to be served for all non-existing file paths.
 In effect, this will serve the index file whenever a 404 would otherwise occur in order to allow the SPA router to handle the request instead.

         -t, --title <TITLE>
                 Shown instead of host in page title and heading